alicepopeye/ElectionAnalysis/README.md

 8. Determine the county with highest turnout rate.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python, 3.6.1, Visual Studio Code, 1.54.3
+- Software: Python, 3.6.1, Visual Studio Code, 1.54.3

 ## Election-Audit Results
 The analysis of the election show that: